AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/MainPage.md

 #### Building The MaterialX Viewer

-Select the `MATERIALX_BUILD_VIEWER` option to build the MaterialX Viewer.
+Select the `MATERIALX_BUILD_VIEWER` option to build the MaterialX viewer.
 Installation will copy the **MaterialXView** executable to a `bin/` directory within the selected install folder.

+#### Building The MaterialX Graph Editor
+Select the `MATERIALX_BUILD_GRAPH_EDITOR` option to build the MaterialX graph editor.
+Installation will copy the **MaterialXGraphEditor** executable to a `bin/` directory within the selected install folder.

 #### Building API Documentation